-Compare Automate sensors, OE genuine sensors, and other aftermarket TPMS options side by side — covering programming, compatibility, support, and overall value.
+Compare Automate sensors, OE genuine sensors, other aftermarket TPMS options, and very cheap online marketplace sensors side by side — covering programming, compatibility, support, component quality, and long-term value.

 Pre-programmed before dispatch where applicable